 - Historical funding volumes reported below may divert slightly from volumes calculated in previous reports due to exchange rate fluctuations and the changes in the pool of platforms we track.

-This month, we’ve welcomed three new platforms into our database – Mocasa (a resale marketplace lending platform based in Estonia, which offers consumer loans), Tribe Funding (a Spanish resale marketplace lending platform offering property investments), and Credon (a Latvia-based resale marketplace lending platform, where you can invest in consumer loans).
+This month, we’ve welcomed one new platform into our database – Tribe Funding (a resale marketplace lending platform offering investments from various funding platforms).
 You can check out the whole dataset at p2pmarketdata.com!

 Key highlights: What happened last month in crowdfunding?